asia281/asia281.github.io/_posts/2024-05-15-softmax-regression.md

 # Softmax regression

+Softmax because soft approximation of max.
+This sort of generalizes sigmoid regression.
+But in sigmoid regression we only train one regression, and not two!

 Sometimes we want to classify the the object rather that regress.
 In ML we often do soft assignments, i.e., to assess the probability that each category applies.

 ## One-hot encoding